StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Experiments

 \subsection{Ablation Study}

 We perform ablation studies to evaluate the contribution of each component: the adapter tuning ($\mathcal{A}^b$), Frame-Shared Semantics Distillation (FSSD), and Temporal Decomposition-based Mixture-of-Experts (TD-MoE).
-Results are summarized in Table \ref{tab: ablation-study} and visualized across tasks in Figure \ref{fig:ablation}.
+Results are summarized in Table \ref{tab: ablation-study}.
 The baseline (pretrained CLIP) model exhibits limited performance on downstream tasks, as it lacks adaptation to new task-specific categories.
 Introducing FSSD alone moderately improves performance by preserving spatial semantics and reducing semantic drift, while TD-MoE independently enhances adaptation by leveraging temporal dynamics.
 However, using either module alone yields suboptimal performance.
 Combining adapter tuning with TD-MoE provides further improvements but still lacks sufficient stability in preserving spatial semantics.
-The full model (StPR), integrating both FSSD and TD-MoE, achieves the most stable performance across tasks.
-As shown in Figure \ref{fig:ablation}, it maintains highest accuracy over time and effectively mitigates forgetting, demonstrating the complementary strengths of spatial semantic preservation and temporal dynamic modeling.
+The full model (StPR), integrating both FSSD and TD-MoE, achieves the most stable performance across tasks, demonstrating the complementary strengths of spatial semantic preservation and temporal dynamic modeling.